-From the various blocking indices previously discussed, it can be generally 161 162 concluded that a mature blocking pattern is the target of these indices with open ridges 163 generally excluded (e.g., Fig. 2 in PH03; Fig. 2 in Barriopedro et al. 2010; Fig. 1 in 164 Masato et al. 2013a).
-Such a separation poses some limitations of existing blocking indices in recognizing the importance of persistent ridges, immature blockings and 165 166 omega-shape blocks.
-Additionally, on weather maps, omega-shape blockings are commonly observed, preceded and succeeded by persistent open ridges in the Northeast 167 Pacific impacting the weather and regional climate over North America.
-Missing such 168 meaningful systems in statistics tends to narrow the causes of harmful weather and 169 climate events.
-170
+From the various blocking indices previously discussed, it can be generally concluded that a mature blocking pattern is the target of these indices with open ridges excluded (e.g., Fig. 2 in PH03; Fig. 2 in Barriopedro et al. 2010; Fig. 1 in; Masato et al. 2013a).
+Such a separation poses some limitations of existing blocking indices in recognizing the importance of persistent ridges, immature blockings and omegashape blocks.
+Additionally, on weather maps, omega-shape blockings are commonly observed, preceded and succeeded by persistent open ridges in the Northeast Pacific impacting the weather and regional climate over North America.
+Missing such meaningful systems in statistics tends to narrow the causes of harmful weather and climate events.

-This study attempts to answer the outstanding question: What and how different statistics would persistent open ridges and blocking highs demonstrate when they are identified and tracked as one event if they are adjacent in both time and space?
-Motivated by the blocking indices based on meridional winds (or eddy fields; Kaas and Branstator 1993), the time anomalies of Z500 (e.g., DG83; Renwick 2005; Dunn-Sigouin et al. 2013; Parsons et al. 2016) and the objective detection for tilted ridges (Bueh and Xie 2015), this

-177 study attempts to develop a new approach to identify and track both blocking anticyclones and persistent open ridges as persistent maxima at Z500 (PMZs) and derive 178 their climatological statistics with some dynamical reasoning, ignoring the cut-off low 179 180 component of a traditional blocking pattern.
-Section 2 introduces the data, compares the 181 Z500 eddy component with different anomalies, demonstrates its advantage over time 182 anomalies for detecting open ridges, and describes the Lagrangian objective approach for 183 identifying and tracking PMZs based on instant daily zonal anomalies.
-Section 3 presents 184 the results of three case studies including the European heatwaves in early August 2003, 185 the climatological statistics of tracked PMZ events as well as comparisons with those of persistent positive anomalies (PPA; Renwick 2005; Parsons et al. 2016) and blockings.
-186 187 Section 4 summarizes the new findings and discusses some caveats in the new algorithm.
+This study attempts to answer the outstanding question: What and how different statistics would persistent open ridges and blocking highs demonstrate when they are identified and tracked as one event if they are adjacent in both space and time?
+Motivated by the blocking indices based on meridional winds (or eddy fields; Kaas and Branstator 1993), the time anomalies of Z500 (e.g., DG83; Renwick 2005; Dunn-Sigouin et al. 2013; Parsons et al. 2016) and the objective detection for tilted ridges (Bueh and Xie 2015), this study attempts to develop a new approach to identify and track both blocking anticyclones and persistent open ridges as persistent maxima at Z500 (PMZs) and derive their climatological statistics with some dynamical reasoning, ignoring the cut-off low component of a traditional blocking pattern.
+Section 2 introduces the data, compares the Z500 eddy component with different anomalies, demonstrates its advantage over time anomalies for detecting open ridges, and describes the Lagrangian objective approach for identifying and tracking PMZs based on instant daily zonal anomalies.
+Section 3 presents the results of three case studies including the European heatwaves in early August 2003, the climatological statistics of tracked PMZ events as well as comparisons with those of persistent positive anomalies (PPA; Renwick 2005; Parsons et al. 2016) and blockings.
+Section 4 summarizes the new findings and discusses some caveats in the new algorithm.

-2 Data and Methodology
+2 Data and methodology

-189 2.1 Data
+2.1 Data

-190 The daily data are produced by the NCEP-NCAR Reanalysis project (Kalnay et al. 191 1996) including 500-hPa geopotential height (Z500), surface temperature, and 200-hPa 192 geopotential height (Z200).
-All fields cover 1 January 1979-31 December 2015 at a 193 resolution of 2.5°×2.5° in longitude and latitude.
-This data set has been widely used for detecting blocking episodes in previous studies (e.g., Renwick 2005; Barriopedro et al. 194 195 2006; Barriopedro et al. 2010; Davini et al. 2014; Colucci and Kelleher 2015; Sousa et al. 2017).
-The Z500 fields from the ERA-Interim reanalysis (Dee et al. 2011; Athanasiadis et 196 al. 2014) are used for testing the sensitivity of tracked PMZs to data resolution.
-These 197 data have a native resolution of $0.75^{\circ} \times 0.75^{\circ}$ and are interpolated to $1.0^{\circ} \times 1.0^{\circ}$, 198

-199 1.125°×1.125°, 1.5°×1.5°, 2.0°×2.0°, 2.5°×2.5° and 3°×3° covering the same time 200 period.
+The daily data are produced by the NCEP-NCAR Reanalysis project (Kalnay et al. 1996) including 500-hPa geopotential height (Z500), surface temperature, and 200-hPa geopotential height (Z200).
+All fields cover 1 January 1979-31 December 2015 at a resolution of $2.5^{\circ} \times 2.5^{\circ}$ in longitude and latitude.
+This data set has been widely used for detecting blocking episodes in previous studies (e.g., Renwick 2005; Barriopedro et al. 2006, 2010; Davini et al. 2014; Colucci and Kelleher 2015; Sousa et al. 2017).
+The Z500 fields from the ERA-Interim reanalysis (Dee et al. 2011; Athanasiadias et al. 2014) are used for testing the sensitivity of tracked PMZs to data resolution.
+These data have a native resolution of $0.75^{\circ} \times 0.75^{\circ}$ and are interpolated to $1.0^{\circ} \times 1.0^{\circ}$, $1.125^{\circ} \times 1.125^{\circ}$, $1.5^{\circ} \times 1.5^{\circ}$, $2.0^{\circ} \times 2.0^{\circ}$, $2.5^{\circ} \times 2.5^{\circ}$ and $3^{\circ} \times 3^{\circ}$ covering the same time period.

-201 2.2 Decomposing the Daily Z500 in Time and Longitude
+2.2 Decomposing the daily Z500 in time and longitude